kkocdko/kblog/source/posts/20210722-1536 Bypass the Blank Chars Detection.md

 description: Register a blank nickname or others
 ```

-Almost every website's user registrations page will put blank chars into invalid list, then reject your register request during form checking.
+Almost every website's user registrations page will put blank chars into an invalid list, then reject your registration request during form checking.

-The original reason for this was to avoid confusion for other users, and protect some databases' index.
+The original reason for this was to avoid confusion for other users and protect some databases' indexes.

 But sometimes we still want a blank user name, so: